parthak314/RISCV-Team5/statements/ClarkeChong.md

 ## Conclusion & final thoughts

-People always say the best way to learn is to apply your knowledge in practice.
-For myself, this project has been one of the best examples of this.
-I now feel confident in explaining each stage of a pipelined processor with cache, and even some of the nuances of associated with a RISC-V processor.
-Several personal statements from previous groups mention that they wished they had branched out across different sections of the project - I listened to this and did so from the start and I am glad I did so.
+People often say that the best way to learn is to apply your knowledge in practice, and for me, this project has been a prime example.
+By working closely with every stage of the processor during both development and integration, I gained a thorough understanding of each stage’s functionality.
+I now feel confident not only in explaining the processor's workings but also in addressing many of the finer details and nuances of the RISC-V architecture.
+Leading the integration of the pipeline and cache provided me with an even deeper understanding of the architecture.
+While I did not partake in writing the cache module myself, the process of integration required me to fully comprehend its principles and implementation.
+This was further reinforced by the intense debugging sessions, some of which took hours to pinpoint the root causes of issues.
+Through this, I became proficient with GTKWave, learning to identify critical signals and pinpoint specific moments in simulations to focus on.

-I am also incredibly fortunate to have worked with such a strong team.
-Everybody was proactive and communicated their ideas and criticism well.
-I look forwards to being able to work with them again in future.
+I am also incredibly proud and fortunate to have worked with such a dedicated and skilled team.
+Everyone was proactive, communicated their ideas effectively, and provided constructive feedback.
+Thanks to the combined efforts of the entire team, we successfully achieved all our stretch goals.
+I look forward to the opportunity to collaborate with them again in the future.